 - Reappointments are based on the member’s involvement, contribution and ability to participate.

-- You can access our online application system to apply April 20-May 16.
+- Our 2024 application season will be open April-May and application links will be available in the below committee descriptions.
 We promote recruitment through numerous digital communications each spring so be sure you’re opted in to receive information from NAPNAP.
 Applicants may only apply for one national committee.
 NAPNAP reserves the right to consider applicants for a different committee position based upon the expertise and experience of the applicant.

 - Purpose: Oversee federal, state and grassroots government relations programs and efforts, including legislative, regulatory and advocacy efforts aimed at improving and gaining full practice authority and favorable reimbursement as determined by the strategic plan.